-Alexandre Aja’s gore-and-soft-core 2010 “Piranha” remake is so unapologetic in its apparent disdain for audience and cursory intellect that that it is thoroughly critic-proof.
+Alexandre Aja’s gore-and-soft-core 2010 'Piranha' remake is so unapologetic in its apparent disdain for audience and cursory intellect that that it is thoroughly critic-proof.
 Nevertheless, I shall endeavour to outline some key reasons why this piece of shit doesn’t work.

-How odd that Aja, having staked a reputation with the flawed but full-on horror “Haut Tension”, seems to have fallen into America by way of remakes that no one really wants.
-I myself warmed to his updating of “The Hills Has Eyes”, but in “Piranha”, his capacity for outright nastiness is anchored to nothing and his sense of atmosphere nonexistent.
+How odd that Aja, having staked a reputation with the flawed but full-on slightly tricksy horror 'Haut Tension', seems to have fallen into America by way of remakes that no one really wants.
+I myself warmed to his updating of 'The Hills Has Eyes' (mostly for its sheer cruelty), but in 'Piranha 3D', his capacity for outright nastiness is anchored to nothing and his sense of atmosphere nonexistent.
 It is as if the Weinstein brothers, producing, and director Aja know the film was worthless at worst and slim at best and simply threw in more and more tits.
 Guys will pay to see that, right?
 Twentysomethings - that key demographic - love to see their own kind acting like assholes and then slaughtered en masse, right?
-Ever since “Friday the 13th”, we know this.
-Setting up an appalling spring break community (which need not be appalling) and then slaughtering the lot isn’t criticism of that culture: it’s just setting up the skills to knock down.
+Ever since 'Friday the 13th', we know this.
+Setting up a cliche and appalling spring break community and then slaughtering the lot isn’t criticism of that culture: it’s just setting up the skittles to knock them down.
+And they're easy targets.
 When we get to see a piranha cough up a half-chewed penis, you know horror has reached quite a nadir and the filmmakers don’t care.
 The audience laughs both with and at the fact that the film has no care.

 You may or may not agree that it’s insulting.
 The audience I saw it with treated it as a comedy, and sure enough it is, but it is the bassist, crassest humour.
-It has more in common with the “Scary Movie” franchise than, say, the Joe Dante original.
+It has more in common with the 'Scary Movie' franchise than, say, the Joe Dante original.
 It doesn’t even have the breezy inventiveness and anarchy of Troma Studio’s bad taste films: it’s much, much better made, but aside from the boundary-breaking breast bonanza and general, silly nastiness, it’s really a tidy little package.
 Inventiveness and anarchy, you see, are not condescending to an audience; simply amping up the lesser qualities of b-horror is.
 And no, it is not satire either.

-As the lead teenager being teased into the spring break craziness by Kelly Brook - rather than, you know, being tied down to the responsibility of baby-sitting and browsing porn on his laptop for light relief - Stephen R McQueen seems to try his best to be a convincing and charming every-guy just about to learn the joys of adult indulgence, but his efforts dissolve into stock scenarios.
+As the lead teenager being teased into the spring break craziness by Kelly Brook - rather than, you know, being tied down to the responsibility of baby-sitting and browsing porn on his laptop for light relief - Stephen R McQueen seems to try his best to be a convincing and charming every-guy being introduced to the joys of adult hedonism, but his efforts dissolve into stock scenarios.
 Interestingly, it is Kelly Brook who, in the brief time she gets, manages to evoke something like an real interesting character: playful, gorgeous, unapologetic, independent, plus mature.
 Now, if Kelly Brook had been the one to cut through the bullshit and save the kids on the piranha-besieged boat - all without changing her bikini - then maybe there might have been something interesting here, something a little critical of gender types in horror films.
 That would have been a whole lot sexier and more interesting to debate.
 But, alas, no: Kelly must go the way of any hot girl who indulges in naughtiness.
 She has the best and most genuinely amusing joke - the opera-scored nude swimming duet - and seems a wasted opportunity.